568

 – Vereos

-Feb 26, 2014 at 9:41
+Commented Feb 26, 2014 at 9:41

 • \$\begingroup\$ I think my views on popularity-contest in general are well known.
 On further reflection, there are enough languages in which any string of bytes is a valid program that I don't think this question can work as is.
-If you want to save it, I think you need to look at doing something like a very difficult double-quine. \$\endgroup\$ Feb 26, 2014 at 9:49
+If you want to save it, I think you need to look at doing something like a very difficult double-quine. \$\endgroup\$ Commented Feb 26, 2014 at 9:49

 • \$\begingroup\$ Thinking about quines and diagonals (which was the "spirit" of the question), what about a sort of mini-quine?
 The main program would have to display d=s*sqrt(2) only, and its diagonal must reproduce the code used to display the magic string (no comments allowed).
 It could be tagged code-golf or code-challenge. \$\endgroup\$